vnegi10/BitcoinRPC.jl/README.md

     5 │ 600004  2019-10-19T00:46:56    9.59633e19  1.34059e13
 ```

-Key blockchain metrics can be visualized right within the REPL, by making use of
+By making use of the provided plotting functions, key blockchain metrics can be visualized
-the provided plotting functions.
-UnicodePlots.jl is being used to generate the plots.
+right within the REPL.
+UnicodePlots.jl is being used to generate these plots.
+Some examples
-Some examples are shown below:
+are shown below:

 ```julia
 julia> plot_total_fee(auth, 16, batchsize = 500)